idaohang/Ulis/SimpleGPXReader/README.md

 Trace, Track and Segment are all of the type Node<subclass> to get as much code reuse as possible.
 However, they all inherit from Node_QT to get signal/slot abilities.

 TODO: error raise an exception

 TODO: Use namespace

-TODO: Mixup with parseData : should return Trace.
+TODO: Mixup with parseData : should return Trace, not Trace*